 - Operating System: All

-If you have an external effect device, you can use this to process audio in Live.
+You can use an external effect device to process audio in Live.

-If you are using CV-enabled hardware, see Using External Hardware (With CV).
+If you use CV-enabled hardware, see External Hardware (With CV).

 - Step 1 - Requirements